thanhteedee/Customer-Churn-Rate-Analyst/README.md

 Based on the table, we can conclude that:

   All Customer whose TotalCharges is NUll have Tenure Months = 0 (New Customer) and Churn Value = 0, therefore they are new customer and not in Churn
 So we need to remove those rows:
 Input:
 ```python
 new_data = data.dropna(subset=['Total Charges'])
 print(new_data)
 ```
+# 2. Exploratory Data Analyst
+## 2.1 Descriptive Statistics

+  The first step of EDA is to summarize the main characteristics of the dataset.
+This process helps us to identify the general trends, ranges and the variations of the datasets by calculate measures such as mean, median, std, Max/Min Value

+  We will analyze three columns: MonthLy Charges, Total Charges and Tenure Months to understand customers' willingness to pay, customer value, and their loyalty, which can inform predictions about churn and strategies for customer retention.